Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment Settings

-\paragraph{Path Encoding} The path indicator function $I(\cdot)$ is implemented as follows.
+The path indicator function $I(\cdot)$ is implemented as follows.
 Any path between 2 nodes can be mapped to a unique flow where the flow along the path is 1 and others are 0.
-And one such unit integer flow can be represented by
+One such unit integer flow can be represented by a binary-valued vector:

 where $f_{e_i} = 1$ if and only if the amount of flow on edge $e_i$ is 1.
 Then we can encode every path on the map using $\bdf$.
 Then we can use a flow indicator function instead in the implementation, where